Rodico/Cogstack-Project/README.md

 clinical free text** with **structured ICD-9 diagnosis codes**, then reconciling the two sources into a single status per patient.

-CogStack Forward Deployed Engineer technical task.
+CogStack Forward Deployed Engineer technical task (The accompanying 3-slide presentation is included as Presentation_Cogstack.pdf).

 ---